-Anhydrous ammonia has some additional considerations.
+Anhydrous ammonia has certain considerations.
 It must be injected, and the ammonia band will initially have high pH and considerable free ammonia which can burn corn seedlings and roots.
 There is no exact "safe" waiting period before planting, and injury can happen even if planting is delayed for a considerable time period.
 The risk of ammonia injury depends on many factors, with several that are not controllable.
 For example, risk increases if application is made when soils are wet and then dry (ammonia moving up the injection track); with higher application rates; when soils with high clay content are wet (sidewall smearing of the injection track and ammonia moving toward the soil surface during application); and when soils are very dry and coarse textured (larger ammonia band).
-At the current time with the wet soils, the first risk is more likely and it is not uncommon for damage to be found later in the spring.
-A few things can reduce the risk of ammonia damage: wait and apply when soil conditions are good; have a deep injection depth (seven or more inches); wait several days until planting; if the injection placement relative to future corn rows can't be controlled, apply at an angle; if the injection placement can be controlled with GPS guidance positioning technology then split future corn rows - with this system no waiting period is needed.
+A few things can reduce the risk of ammonia damage: wait and apply when soil conditions are good; have a deep injection depth (six to seven inches or more); wait several days until planting; if the injection placement relative to future corn rows can't be controlled, apply at an angle; if the injection track can be controlled with GPS guidance positioning technology then split future corn rows - with this guided system no waiting period is needed.
+Anhydrous ammonia nitrifies more slowly than products like urea or UAN solution, so is a preferable N fertilizer for soils with greater potential for losses in wet conditions.